RSS | FAQ | Sitemap | Deutsch

 Gibt es staatliche Fördermittel/ Investitionsanreize?

-Ja, Info von SchmedingF(at)dirco.gov.za; www.safrica.info
+Ja, Info von www.safrica.info

 Lebensmitteleinfuhr, -pakete

-Sind Lebensmittelimporte bei Reisen nach SA erlaubt
+Sind Lebensmittelimporte bei Reisen nach Südafrika erlaubt

 Nein; keine Nichtkonserven/Frischwaren